241111-Python/project2-group5/README.md

 ## Overview:

 An interactive Python project that analyzes a dataset of a sample of 1,000 bananas harvested from eight different countries across the world in 2023.
-The user can access statistics on an individual banana or a set of bananas filtered by selected criteria through a terminal-based interface.
-The program also generates a two-part report containing summary statistics and key facts about the data.
-The first section presents a comparison of bananas divided by origin and type.
-The second section investigates the relationship between a banana’s physical characteristics and environmental conditions, such as the level of rainfall it received.
+The user can access statistics on an individual banana sample or a set of bananas sorted by selected criteria through a terminal-based interface.
+Users can also view summary statistics and examine correlations between pertinent variables in the dataset, such as the relationship between a banana’s physical characteristics and the environmental conditions in which it grew.
+In addition, the program generates an extended Markdown-style external report with graphs and informational tables presenting a comparison of bananas by origin and type.

 ## Usage
 Setup project and virtual environment: